Ahsoka Tano: The Book of Boba Fett (2022)

 While visiting Luke Skywalker's Jedi academy where Grogu had started his Jedi training, Ahsoka reunites with the Mandalorian, who came to visit Grogu and give him a gift: a beskar chain mail forged by the Armorer.
 Ahsoka advises the Mandalorian against seeing Grogu, as it would hinder his training due to the Jedi's strict rules against personal attachments.
 The Mandalorian reluctantly follows Ahsoka's advice, who offers to deliver the gift in his place.
 After the Mandalorian leaves, Ahsoka gives the chain mail to Luke who says he is uncertain whether Grogu is fully committed to the Jedi path or not, and that he is not sure how to handle that fact.
 Ahsoka tells Luke that trait is reminiscent of his father during her apprenticeship with him, and advises him to follow his instincts on the matter before leaving the planet.

-Ahsoka (2023)
+Star Wars: Ahsoka (2023-2027)

-Dawson reprised her role in the series Ahsoka, which is a spin-off of The Mandalorian and focuses on Ahsoka's quest to find Grand Admiral Thrawn and Ezra Bridger.
+Dawson reprised her role in the series Star Wars: Ahsoka, which is a spin-off of The Mandalorian and focuses on Ahsoka's quest to find Grand Admiral Thrawn and Ezra Bridger.
 She is accompanied by Sabine Wren (portrayed by Natasha Liu Bordizzo), Hera Syndulla (portrayed by Mary Elizabeth Winstead) and Huyang (voiced by David Tennant).